-Paranormal Activity Taints Randy Orton vs. Bray Wyatt At ‘Wrestlemania 33’
+Paranormal Activity Taints Randy Orton Vs. Bray Wyatt At ‘WrestleMania 33’

 — WWE WrestleMania (@WrestleMania) April 3, 2017

 “A lot of the relationship between me and Randy is undocumented,” Wyatt said.
 “The people only know what they’ve seen from small television segments.
 The real story behind me and Randy is that we were a cohesive unit.
 We both knew that and respected that, and we were even closer behind the scenes.
-We were a dominant force in the back and out in the arenas.
+We were a dominant force in the back and out in the arenas.”

 “People recognized, from both brands, that Randy and I were the omega of WWE.
 It’s baffling to me that he would choose to stab me in the back and ruin everything because it was a quite a dangerous tandem we had built.”